austinbeckstead/MacroShare/README.md

   + Database data placeholder: Recipes on the explore and my recipes page represent data stored in the database.
   + WebSocket data placeholder: Comments for recipes on the "View Recipe" screen will update in realtime using WebSocket data.

+## CSS deliverable
+  + Prerequisite: done- Simon CSS deployed to your production environment
+  + Prerequisite: done- A link to your GitHub startup repository prominently displayed on your 			    application's home page.
+(On the sign in page)
+  + 30% Header, footer, and main content body.
+Uses flex layout for body elements with flex-sizes and gaps.
+  + 20% Navigation elements.
+In the header there is a horizontal flex menu to reach all the pages.
+Links are modified to not be blue or underlined.
+  + 10% Responsive to window resizing- Flex and overflow scroll boxes allow you to see all the information in lists for varying window sizes.
+  + 20% Application elements: Bootstrap buttons, grids, and overflow.
+  + 10% Application text content.
+Using Lora font family, various text colors and weights
+  + 10% Application images.
+Added background image for the footer using CSS.